spell-music/csound-expression/tutorial/chapters/Intro.md

 function `dac` spawns a child process in the background which may continue to execute after you stop the main process that runs the program.
-It's not so in vim but it happens in the Sublime Editor and when you invoke runhaskell.
+It's not so in vim but it happens in the Sublime Editor and when you invoke `runhaskell`.
 So the best is to write you program in the separate file and then load it in the `ghci` and invoke the function `main` (which runs the sound rendering with the function `dac` or another sound rendering function).